maucejo/slydekit/docs/navigation/outline.typ

 ```

 #calepin.elements.callout(kind: "warning")[
 This function can't be used in conjunction with `progressive-outline`, since `hide-new-section-slide` hides level 1 heading slides.
-However, the section will still be present in the `tableofcontents`.
+However, the sections will still be present in the `tableofcontents`.
 ]

 If you need fine-grained control over which sections appear in the outline, you can use the `<hide-toc>` label to hide specific sections.
 This is particularly useful for sections such as bibliographies, but it can be applied to any section you want to exclude from the outline.
 Simply add the label to the section title as follows: